-Use Cisco Webex Teams to establish an adaptive and flexible workflow
+Use team collaboration tools to establish an adaptive and flexible workflow

 “Workflow” may sound like business jargon, but the concept is simple, effective, and often necessary for decetralized teams that include in-office, remote, and contract workers.

 Teams with both basic and complicated processes can benefit from taking the time to create a step-by-step outline of how individuals or teams work.
-Thankfully, no matter how involved a workflow may be, Cisco Webex solutions can be creatively integrated to help teams work better together in the office and across the globe.
+Thankfully, no matter how involved a workflow may be, Cisco Webex solutions can be creatively integrated to help team collaboration easier, both in the office and across the globe.

 The best way to organize a workflow is to begin with the basics.
 Goal setting is essential to helping a team—especially one working remotely—understand the purpose of their work.
 With people working in the office, across satellite locations, and on the road, teams can collaborate in real time through Cisco Webex screen sharing and white boarding.
 Color-coded organizational charts can come to life in an easy-to-understand format, establishing who owns which part of a process and who should be held accountable for the work product.